eecavanna/curl-to-email/README.md

     ```shell
     curl_to_email "This is a test"
     ```
-    > If the command and the web app are both set up, you will receive an email containing the message, "This is a test", within a few seconds.
+    > Within a few seconds, you will receive an email containing the message, "This is a test".

 #### 3. (Optional) Clean up